Xincheng Rebellion: The novel's account

 Meng Da invited Shen Yi (申儀), the Administrator of Jincheng (金城), and Shen Dan (申耽), the Administrator of Shangyong (上庸), to join him in the rebellion.
 Shen Yi and Shen Dan pretended to agree as they were secretly planning to help the Wei army when it arrived to suppress the revolt.
 They lied to Meng Da that the preparations were insufficient, and Meng believed them.

 Sima Yi's messenger Liang Ji (梁畿) arrived at Xincheng and lied to Meng Da that Sima had led an army towards Chang'an to deal with an invasion by Shu Han.
 Meng Da was pleased and he threw a feast for Liang Ji and then saw Liang out of the city.
 He then gave orders to Shen Yi and Shen Dan to rebel on the following day.
 However, just then, he received reports that an army had arrived outside the city.
 Meng Da rushed to the city wall and saw that the army was commanded by Xu Huang, a veteran Wei general.
 Xu Huang called for Meng Da to surrender, but Meng fired an arrow which hit Xu in the forehead.
 Meng Da's archers then rained arrows on Xu Huang's men, forcing them to retreat.
 Xu Huang died from his arrow wound that night at the age of 59 (by East Asian age reckoning) and his body was placed in a coffin and sent to Luoyang for burial.

-By then, Sima Yi's main army had showed up outside Xincheng and completely surrounded the city.
+By then, Sima Yi's main army had shown up outside Xincheng and completely surrounded the city.
 The following day, Meng Da saw Shen Yi and Shen Dan's forces arriving and he thought that they had come to help him.
 He opened the gates and led his men out to attack Sima Yi, but Shen Yi and Shen Dan shouted at him, "You rebel, don't try to escape!
 Quickly accept your death!"
 Meng Da sensed trouble and attempted to retreat back into the city, but his subordinates Li Fu (李輔) and Deng Xian (鄧賢) had betrayed him and denied him entry.
 Shen Dan approached the exhausted Meng Da and killed him, and Meng's men surrendered.

 Sima Yi entered Xincheng and restored peace and order to the city.
 He reported his victory to the Wei emperor Cao Rui, who asked for Meng Da's head to be sent to Luoyang.
 Shen Yi and Shen Dan were promoted and ordered to accompany Sima Yi to deal with the Shu invasion, while Li Fu and Deng Xian were tasked with guarding Xincheng and Shangyong.